 Ear mites in dogs may be removed with a cotton ball dipped in witch hazel and tea tree oil.
 Another ear mite remedy calls for half a cup of olive oil and one ounce of ground rosemary.
 Mix and let sit in warm place for three days.
 Shake daily.
 Strain and add 400 IU of Vitamin E. Put half a dropper full in each ear and massage gently for a few minutes.
 Then let the dog shake its head.
 Repeat every week to kill any mites that have hatched.

 Fleas, ticks, and mites hate garlic.
 Sprinkle on pet's back and rub into fur.
-If this doesn't work, try Diatomaceous Earth which kills fleas.
-Do not breath in dust or get it near pets face.
-It is not good for the lungs!
+If this doesn't work, try diatomaceous earth which kills fleas.
+Do not breath in dust or get it near pets face since diatomacreous earth can damage lung tissue when inhaled.
 Fresh or dried pennyroyal may be sprinkled in pet's bed to deter fleas.
 (Pennyroyal essential oil is too strong to be used around pets and is not recommended).
 Cedar chips and cedar essential oils are also known to repel fleas.
 Be careful with cats, though.
 Phenols in essential oils can harm them.
 Read more about flea treatments at Wikipedia.

 Occasional bad breath may be treated with parsley.
 Snip fresh parsley into pet's food.
 Constant bad breath may be signs of tooth decay and will require a trip to the veterinarian.
 Gas calls for alfalfa, ginger powder, or fennel seeds.
-Worms may be treated with cloves, mullein, myrrh, echinacea, black walnut hulls, or pumpkin seeds.
+Worms may be treated with black walnut hulls or pumpkin seeds.
 For mange use tea tree oil in the bath.
 Small patches may be treated with direct applications of tea tree oil but do not use extensively on large areas.

-Many pet foods lack the necessary ingredients to sustain life - if the same amount that goes in comes out, then the pet just as well be eating saw dust pellets.
+Many pet foods lack the necessary ingredients to sustain life - if the same amount that goes in comes out, then the pet just as well be eating saw-dust pellets.
 If at all possible buy something besides the cheapest brand.
 Buy the best pet food that you can afford then stick to it (especially with puppies and kittens).
+A pet needs good nutrition to stay healthy.

 Pets, just like humans, need fresh food in their diet.
 Fresh meat and vegetables contain essential enzymes not found in processed pet food.
 A healthy diet includes quality dry pet food and some meats, grains, and veggies every day.
 (Cats need more raw meat than dogs.)
 Supplements like wheat germ oil, brewer's yeast, and bran may be sprinkled on food.

-* Always consult with your veterinarian before using any herbal remedy.
+* Always consult with your veterinarian before using any herbal remedy especially if your pet is pregnant, nursing, or taking other medications.